SuperioOne/nut_webgui/README.md

 * `LISTEN`: Listen address for the HTTP server.
 Default is `0.0.0.0`.
 * `PORT`: Port used by the HTTP server.
 Default is `9000`.
 * `LOG_LEVEL`: Log level.
 Default is `info`.

-> amd64 v3 and v4 variants require certain CPU feature flags to run.
-If you are a crackhead min-max enjoyer (like me), you can use `nut_webgui:latest-amd64-v3` and `nut_webgui:latest-amd64-v4` images.
-> See [x86-64 Microarchitecture levels](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) for more details.

 ## JSON data API